跳至主要内容

 Rendering options

-Some Gitea's markdown rendering behaviors could be fine-tuned by global config options, see the [markdown] config section in the app.example.ini
+Some Gitea's markdown rendering behaviors can be fine-tuned by global config options, see the [markdown] config section in the app.example.ini

 When rendering links for <a href>, <img src> and <video src>, Gitea resolves the link paths in the rendering context.